jpedro1992/pushing-netperf-metrics-to-prometheus/README.md

 Repository for the netperf component used by the Diktyo framework for the Kubernetes platform.

-The goal is to perform netperf measurements between cluster nodes in Kubernetes and have the values available as metrics in a [Configmap](https://kubernetes.io/docs/concepts/configuration/configmap/)
-to make scheduling decisions based on latency.
+The goal is to perform netperf measurements between cluster nodes in Kubernetes and store the values as metrics in a [Configmap](https://kubernetes.io/docs/concepts/configuration/configmap/) to make scheduling decisions based on latency.

 ## Netperf Component